Updated: Jun 7

 (Major Depressive Disorder - MDD)

 Depressed mood is a symptom of some mood disorders such as major depressive disorder(MDD) or Dysthymia.
-Major depressive disorder (MDD), also known simply as DEPRESSION, is a mental disorder characterized by at least two weeks of low mood that is present across most situations.
+Major depressive disorder (MDD)

 It is often accompanied by low self-esteem, loss of interest in normally enjoyable activities, low energy, and pain without a clear cause.
 People may also occasionally have false beliefs or see or hear things that others cannot see or hear- ( Hallucinations).